smburbach/cse15l-lab-reports/lab-reports/lab-report-1.md

 Now, you should open a new terminal (File -> Terminal -> New Terminal), then type the command:
 `ssh cs15fa22ac@ieng6.ucsd.edu`

 The first time you connect to this server, you will be prompted to verify the authenticity of the host.
 You should type 'yes' in response to this prompt.
+This does not appear in the screenshot provided below, becuase the login showed is not my first login.

 Then you will be prompted to enter your password.
 Note that when you are typing your password, nothing will appear in the terminal (ie. it will look like you aren't typing anything) -- this is normal!
 If you are having trouble with your password, you can reset your password by following the instructions in [this doc](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit).